thoughtnetwork/thought-wallet/README.md

-Note: Thought Network Ltd is NOT responsible for lost or damanged private keys!
+Note: Thought Network Ltd. is NOT responsible for lost or damaged private keys!